 Wander through cobblestone streets and admire some of Maastricht’s 1677 national monuments

-With no fewer than 1677 national heritage buildings, Maastricht has the second highest number of national monuments the Netherlands, after Amsterdam.
+With no fewer than 1677 national heritage buildings, Maastricht has the second highest number of national monuments in the Netherlands, after Amsterdam.
 But don’t expect any canals with narrow waterfront houses here.
 Conquered numerous times over the course of its long history, Maastricht is a city with a mix of architectural styles and a distinct European feel.
-It’s no coincidence that this is the birthplace of the EU!
+It’s hardly a coincidence that this is the birthplace of the EU!

 Life in this city revolves around its many squares, which are connected by a network of small cobblestone streets.
 The most famous (and according to many the country’s most beautiful) square is the Vrijthof, which is flanked by cafes and terraces on one side and two stunning churches on the other: The Roman Catholic St. Servatius basilica (the city’s most important religious site) and the Protestant St. John’s church.
 Legend has it that the latter got its red colour from cow’s blood, which was used as a protective layer of coating.
 Ewww…